Anurag678-coder/retailiq-ai/README.md

   RFM + simple CLV + basket size at the customer level
 - **Cohort retention analysis**: monthly cohort heatmap showing what % of each cohort of new customers returns in later months
-- **Cohort retention analysis**: monthly cohorts, retention heatmap — shows how well the business keeps customers, separate from raw revenue trends
-- **Churn prediction**: classification models (Logistic Regression, Random Forest) predicting which customers are likely to stop buying, using a proper temporal holdout (train on behavior *before* a cutoff, label from what happened *after* it — no future-data leakage)
+- **Churn prediction**: classification models (Logistic Regression, Random Forest) predicting which customers are likely to stop buying, using a proper temporal holdout (train on behavior before a cutoff, label from what happened after it — no future-data leakage)
-- **Sales forecasting**: Linear Regression, Random Forest, XGBoost (+ optional LightGBM), compared on a chronological train/test split
+- **Sales forecasting**: Linear Regression, Random Forest, XGBoost (+ optional LightGBM), compared on a chronological train/test split, with 5-fold walk-forward cross-validation
 - **SHAP explainability**: global feature importance + single-prediction waterfall breakdown for the tree-based model
 - **Customer segmentation**: RFM scoring, KMeans (k chosen via elbow + silhouette score), labeled into Champions / Loyal Customers / At Risk / etc.
 - **Recommendations**: Apriori "frequently bought together" rules, popular products, top revenue products, top products per segment
-- **Streamlit dashboard**: KPIs, sales trends, a dedicated **Top Performers** tab (top areas, top products, and top customers — drillable by country), forecasting, segmentation, recommendations, and SHAP — all in one place.
-  Built with **Plotly** for interactive charts, a sidebar date/country filter, CSV export buttons on key tables, and a what-if forecast simulator (see next section).
+- **Streamlit dashboard**: KPIs, sales trends, a dedicated Top Performers tab (top areas, top products, and top customers — drillable by country), cohort retention, forecasting, churn prediction, segmentation, recommendations, and SHAP — all in one place.
+Built with Plotly for interactive charts, a sidebar date/country filter, CSV export buttons on key tables, and a what-if forecast simulator.
 - **REST API** (`api.py`, FastAPI): the same pipeline outputs exposed as JSON endpoints with auto-generated Swagger docs — useful if you're presenting this project for a Backend or Data Analyst role, not only a